cardboard-iguana/cardboard-iguana.com/notes/burp-suite.md

 * Start Burp Suite.
 * Go to http://127.0.0.1:8080.
-* Click on the “CA Certificate” link in the upper right to download Burp Suite’s certificate.
+* Click on the "CA Certificate" link in the upper right to download Burp Suite's certificate.
-* Go to Settings > Privacy & Security > Security > Certificates > View Certificates…
+* Go to Settings > Privacy & Security > Security > Certificates > View Certificates...
-* Import the Burp Suite CA certificate and check “Trust this CA to identify websites.”
+* Import the Burp Suite CA certificate and check "Trust this CA to identify websites."

 Other options:

 * Use FoxyProxy and set up Burp Suite as a togglable proxy, and then import the Burp Suite CA certificate as above.
-I don’t like this option because I think that hacking and normal browsing activities should be kept as separate as possible.
+I don't like this option because I think that hacking and normal browsing activities should be kept as separate as possible.
 * Use Chromium as the Burp Suite browser.
-This is actually a better option, and aligns more with Burp Suite’s built-in (x86_64) browser.
-Unfortunately, Chromium’s certificate import functionality appears to be broken on Kali Linux ARM right now.
+This is actually a better option, and aligns more with Burp Suite's built-in (x86_64) browser.
+Unfortunately, Chromium's certificate import functionality appears to be broken on Kali Linux ARM right now.

 ### Mobile App Testing